Toyota Carina: Celica Camry (1980–1982)

-Toyota utilised the A40/A50 series Carina as the basis for the Celica Camry, a four-door sports sedan launched in Japan during January 1980, and sold at Toyota Corolla Store dealerships, remaining a companion to the Carina which was exclusive to Toyota Store locations.
-Positioned as the sedan counterpart to the Toyota Celica (A40 and A50) two-door coupe and three-door liftback, the Celica Camry shared few components with this model.
-Instead, Toyota elongated the front-end of its Carina, incorporating styling cues resembling those of the 1978–1981 Celica XX (known as the Celica Supra in export markets).
+Toyota utilised the A40/A50 series Carina as the basis for the Celica Camry, a four-door sports sedan launched in Japan during January 1980, and sold at Toyota Corolla Store dealerships.
+It was a companion to the Carina which was exclusive to Toyota Store locations.
+Positioned as the sedan counterpart to the Toyota Celica (A40 and A50) two-door coupé and three-door liftback, the Celica Camry shared few components with this model.
+Instead, Toyota altered the front-end of its Carina, incorporating styling cues resembling those of the 1978–1981 Celica XX (known as the Celica Supra in export markets).
+From August 1980, the Celica Camry also went on sale through Toyota's recently introduced Vista dealership chain.

-Powered by either a 1.6-liter 12T-U engine producing 88 PS JIS and 128 Nm or a 1.8-litre 13T-U engine producing 95 PS and 147 Nm, Toyota also offered a fuel-injected 1.8-litre (105 PS) and a 2.0-litre (21R-U) with producing the same power.
+Powered by either a 1.6-litre 12T-U engine producing 88 PS JIS and 128 Nm or a 1.8-litre 13T-U engine producing 95 PS and 147 Nm, Toyota also offered a fuel-injected 1.8-litre (105 PS) and a 2.0-litre (21R-U) with producing the same power.
 Towards the end of its model lifecycle, Toyota introduced a sports version of the Celica Camry equipped with the double overhead camshaft 2.0-litre 18R-GEU engine from the Celica producing 135 PS.

-Although it has an identical 2500 mm wheelbase to the Celica, Corona, and Carina, it is longer than the Carina but shorter than both the Corona and Celica.
+It has an identical 2500 mm wheelbase to the Celica and Carina, while all three models (as well as the Corona) have near identical exterior dimensions.
 During its model cycle, over 100,000 units were sold in Japan.
 The Celica Camry was also exported to a number of markets using the Carina name, replacing the front-end styling of the second-generation Carina in these markets.
 These export market hybrids used a different rear-end design and were also available with station wagon bodywork.
-The performance image of the Celica Camry was shared with the Toyota Chaser, which was exclusive to Toyota Vista Store Japanese dealerships.
+The performance image of the Celica Camry was shared with the Toyota Chaser, which was exclusive to Toyota Auto Store Japanese dealerships.